Study level

 Description

-This teaching unit deals with the notions necessary to understand the consequences of an irradiation on ceramic materials (fuels, specific containment matrices).
-In the case of nuclear fuel materials, it will analyze the degradation phenomena within the materials (point defects, extensive defects) as well as the associated consequences on the long-term behavior in storage conditions.
-In this context, the irradiation/leaching couplings will also be addressed.
+This course covers the concepts needed to understand the consequences of irradiation on ceramic materials (fuels, specific containment matrices).
+In the case of nuclear fuel materials, the aim is to analyze degradation phenomena within materials (point defects, extensive defects) and the associated consequences for long-term behavior under storage or disposal conditions.
+In this context, irradiation/leaching couplings will also be addressed.

 Hourly volumes* :